en flag +1 214 306 68 37

 Data from diverse sources

 Sooner or later, you’ll run into the problem of data integration, since the data you need to analyze comes from diverse sources in a variety of different formats.
-For instance, ecommerce companies need to analyze data from website logs, call-centers, competitors’ website ‘scans’ and social media.
+According to the Digital Reality survey we linked above, enterprises deal with an average of 400 sources.
+For instance, ecommerce companies need to analyze data from website logs, call centers, competitors’ website ‘scans’ and social media.
 Data formats will obviously differ, and matching them can be problematic.
 For example, your solution has to know that skis named SALOMON QST 92 17/18, Salomon QST 92 2017-18 and Salomon QST 92 Skis 2018 are the same thing, while companies ScienceSoft and Sciencesoft are not.

 Unreliable data